cloudfoundry/diego-release/README.md

    Created out/etcd.service.cf.internal.crt from out/etcd.service.cf.internal.csr signed by out/diegoCA.key
    ```

-   The manifest property `properties.diego.etcd.server_cert` should be set to the certificate in `out/etcd.service.cf.internal.crt`.
+   The manifest property `properties.etcd.server_cert` should be set to the certificate in `out/etcd.service.cf.internal.crt`.
-   The manifest property `properties.diego.etcd.server_key` should be set to the certificate in `out/etcd.service.cf.internal.key`.
+   The manifest property `properties.etcd.server_key` should be set to the certificate in `out/etcd.service.cf.internal.key`.

 4. Create and sign a certificate for etcd clients.
    ```